 Sailing in Turkey means cruising along the many gulfs and bays of the much indented Turkish coastline.
 It is also a journey back in time, with a plethora of archaeological sites, castles and temples that reflect its importance in ancient and medieval times.

-Especially the south-west coast – roughly speaking the stretch of coastline from Izmir via Kusadaşi, Bodrum, Marmaris, Fethiye and Kaş to Antalya – is an ideal cruising ground.
+Especially the south-west coast – roughly speaking the stretch of coastline from İzmir via Kuşadası, Bodrum, Marmaris, Fethiye and Kaş to Antalya – is an ideal cruising ground.

-This stretch of Turkish coastline is usually divided into four different yacht charter areas:
+This marvellous stretch of Turkish coastline is traditionally divided, with some overlap, into four different yacht charter areas:

 Turkey abounds with archaeological ruins dating from the dawn of civilization, inhabited by various Anatolian tribes, conquered, and occupied by Persians, Egyptians, Greeks, Romans, Byzantines, Arabs, Ottoman Turks, and finally establishing independence in the 1920's under Ataturk.

 Besides the rock tombs and sarcophagi, most relics are of Greek and Roman origin.
 Many of the ruins are just part of the landscape, not fenced off.